Classification of two-term tilting complexes over Brauer graph algebras: Introduction

 We will spend the entire Section \ref{sec-proof} to prove Theorem \ref{mainbij}.
 In Section \ref{sec-application}, we explore an application of Theorem \ref{mainbij}.
 We first present some preliminary material on tilting-connectedness and related notions in Subsection \ref{sec-application-prelim}.
 Then we determine a sufficient condition for a Brauer graph algebra to be tilting-connected in Subsection \ref{sec-tilt-discrete}.

-Finally, we provide additional material which are not directly related to the main result of this article.
-In Appendix \ref{sec-appendix-I}, we compare the ribbon combinatorics used throughout this article and the string combinatorics used in other studies of Brauer graph algebras.
-Appendix \ref{sec-app-endo} explains why the endomorphism ring of an irreducible mutation (see terminologies from Section \ref{sec-application-prelim}) of a Brauer graph algebra is symmetric special biserial.
-This result is needed in the proof of \cite[Theorem 3.1]{A2} (Proposition \ref{prop-flip der equiv}) which is not shown properly due to a false-proof in \cite{Pog} (cf. \cite[Appendix]{AIP}).
-For the ease of readers, we include the list of notations used in this article and the locations of their first appearances in Appendix \ref{sec-notations}.
+For the ease of readers, we also include the list of notations used in this article and the locations of their first appearances in Appendix \ref{sec-notations}.